CristianaDvD/Test-your-Functioning-Legal-Knowledge/README.md

 4. Click on the Pages link in the left hand side navigation bar.
 5. In the Source section, choose main from the drop down select branch menu.
 Select Root from the drop down select folder menu.
 6. Click Save.
 Your live Github Pages site is now deployed at the URL shown.

+### Local Development

+To fork the repository:

+1. Log in (or sign up) to Github.
+2. Go to the repository for this project, [CristianaDvD/test-your-functioning-legal-knowledge](https://cristianadvd.github.io/Test-your-Functioning-Legal-Knowledge/)
+3. Click the Fork button in the top right corner.

+To clone the repository:

+1. Log in (or sign up) to GitHub.
+2. Go to the repository for this project, [CristianaDvD/test-your-functioning-legal-knowledge](https://cristianadvd.github.io/Test-your-Functioning-Legal-Knowledge/)
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.

 ## Testing